gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 AWS has logically clustered all its data centers.
 1. One or Multiple **data centers** that are closely located are being called an **Availability Zone (AZ)** (N Data Centers 🔗 1 Availability Zone).
-2. Two or More **Availability Zones (AZ)** that are located in the same general location are being called **Regions** (N Availability Zones 🔗 1 Region)
+2. Two or More **Availability Zones (AZ)** that are located in the same general location are being called *Regions* (N Availability Zones 🔗 1 Region)

 There are several benefits of this...

-Let's say a massive cyclone hit an *AZ*, what do you think will happen?
+Let's say a massive cyclone hit an AZ, what do you think will happen?

-Well, the location for each *AZ* has been chosen such that they are at least 60 miles (96.56 km) apart!
-So even if an *AZ* goes down due to some catastrophe, there is a very low chance that same would hit another *AZ*.
-Thus, there are multiple *AZs* to act as a backup for any failed *AZ*.
+Well, the location for each AZ has been chosen such that they are at least 60 miles (96.56 km) apart!
+So even if an AZ goes down due to some catastrophe, there is a very low chance that same would hit another AZ.
+Thus, there are multiple AZs to act as a backup for any failed AZ.

 This hierarchy of *Regions, AZs, and Data Centers* can be seen in the below illustration,
 ![](assets/img/P004/01_01.png)